-You can add playlists, a subscribe button to your channel, other videos, and you can even link to external websites (when you’re accepted into the YouTube Partner Program, so not something you will have immediately available).
+You can add playlists, a subscribe button to your channel, and other videos.
+You can even link to external websites (when you’re accepted into the YouTube Partner Program, so not something you will have immediately available).

 I recommend adding a link to subscribe to your channel, a link to your latest video, and a video link where YouTube selects your most appropriate video for the viewer automatically.

-Next, click “Save” and then “Next”.
+Next, click “Save” and then “Next.”

-The last step is to publish your video.
-If you want to have your video appear at a specific time, then you can select the publish option.
+You can select the publish option if you want your video to appear at a specific time.
 If you want your video to be private or unlisted, then you select either of those options.

-Now congratulate yourself, you’ve just uploaded your video to YouTube.
+Now congratulate yourself; you’ve just uploaded your video to YouTube.

 P.s.
-You can also Premiere your video on YouTube for both immediately published videos and scheduled ones.
+You can also Premiere your YouTube video for immediately published and scheduled ones.

 P.p.s.
 If you want to translate your title and description to another language, you can do that through the translation tab in your YouTube studio once the video is published.